ahlem-phantom/hrms-microservice/README.md

 - [x] Phase 1 : Implementation of Discovery and Gateway services
 	 - Implementation of Eureka as a discovery server
 	 - Implementation of Zull as a gateway or proxy server
+	 - Implementation of config server

 - [ ] Phase 2 : Implementation of the main application microservices
 	- Employees Service
 	- Recruitment Service
 	- Position Service
 	- Payroll Service

-- [ ] Phase 3.1 : Deployement of microservices using Docker
+- [ ] Phase 3 : Deployement of microservices using Docker